alarmfox/curriculum-vitae/main.typ

   title: "Research Intern",
   company: "University of Sannio",
   location: "Naples, IT",
-  dates: dates-helper(start-date: "Oct 2025", end-date: "March 2026"),
+  dates: dates-helper(start-date: "July 2025", end-date: "Current"),
 )
-- *Confidential Computing on RISC-V.* Worked on Shadowfax: a security-firmware for Confidential Virtualization for RISC-V application-class processors.
+- *Confidential Computing on RISC-V.* developed a secure firmware and a trusted hypervisor implementing virtual-machine based Confidential Computing for RISC-V application-class processors.
-- *Test and platform automation.* Built an infrastructure using QEMU and Python GDB for secure context switches testing.
-Integrated with Github CI/CD.
+- *Security Test and platform automation.* Built an test infrastructure using QEMU and Python GDB to simulate attack scenarios from attack graphs.
+Integrated with CI/CD.
-- *Contribution to Simply-V.* working on OpenSBI integration for a RISC-V based SoC on Xilinx Alveo U250.
+- *Contribution to Simply-V.* Integrated OpenSBI and FreeRTOS on a RISC-V based soft SoC for Xilinx FPGAs.
+Contributed to build system architecture and atomics testing.

 #work(
   title: "Mentor @Cisco DTLab",